R3DRUN3/sploitcraft/llm/dataset-poisoning/sentiment-analysis-poisoning/README.md

 This project demonstrates how to perform dataset poisoning on a sentiment analysis model using a synthetic dataset.
+For a demo of data poisoning on a "text-to-text" generative model, take a look at [*this*](../text-to-text-poisoning/) directory.

 The demonstration includes the following steps:

 1. Using a pre-trained sentiment analysis model.